AnandChowdhary/writing/graduation-project.md

 ### Author’s previous work

-EIVA is the evolution of a project I envisioned several years ago.
-In October 2017, Speakup organized a hackathon in Enschede, and I participated with Mohit Ahuja to build a concept of a disruptive communication technology.
+EIVA is the evolution of a project the author envisioned several years ago along with the client.
+In October 2017, the client (Speakup BV) organized a hackathon in Enschede, and the author participated with a colleague to build a concept of a disruptive communication technology.
 During the 24-hour period, we built “Ara”, a scheduling chatbot app which could message people from your team on your behalf to schedule meetings.
 We won two awards worth €500 each.
 Although Ara was only a prototype of an app-based assistant, it started a relationship with Florian Overkamp, the founder and chief entrepreneur of Speakup, and we decided to take the idea forward.

 During the coming summer, I worked closely with Speakup on materializing Ara.
 For a period of two months, I expanded on the idea of scheduling assistants and decided to focus on email as the primary form factor.
 At the end of the project, I had a functional prototype of an assistant that could send appointment confirmation emails and used “Wizard of Oz AI” to understand natural language, primarily based on a few “if” conditions.